maurer-treutner/iwyu_sample/README.md

 # iwyu_sample
-A sample project whowing the use of iwyu
+A sample project showing the use of iwyu